FOR ALL WITH AN INTEREST IN THE HISTORY

 Raymond A. Callahan is Professor Emeritus of History, University of Delaware, and author of Triumph at Imphal-Kohima: How the Indian Army Finally Stopped the Japanese Juggernaut.

-Daniel Marston is Professor of the Practice and the Director of the Secretary of Defense Strategic Thinkers Program, School of Advanced International Studies, Johns Hopkins University, and author of The Indian Army and the End of the Raj.
+Daniel Marston is Professor and Director of the Secretary of Defense Strategic Thinkers Program, School of Advanced International Studies, Johns Hopkins University, and author of The Indian Army and the End of the Raj.

 Professor Callahan and Professor Marston are authors of The 1945 Burma Campaign and the Transformation of the British Indian Army, winner of the Templer Medal Book Prize.

 This link will take you to the booking page for the last lecture, 'The 1945 Burma Campaign'.
-The 'All three lectures' ticket is available there.
+The 'All six lectures' ticket is available there.